The distance (boxing): History

 In the early days of bare-knuckle boxing, there was no limit on the number of rounds and so matches would be fought to a conclusion (i.e. with a knockout or tap out).
 For example, the match between Simon Byrne and James 'Deaf' Burke in 1833 lasted 3¼ hours.

 Subsequently, laws and rules were passed to prevent such protracted bouts.
-When John L. Sullivan made boxing under Queensbury rules with gloved hands popular, his matches were of a pre-determined length and the referee would decide the winner if they went the distance.
+When John L. Sullivan made boxing under Queensberry rules with gloved hands popular, his matches were of a pre-determined length and the referee would decide the winner if they went the distance.
 If a match reached the prescribed limit without a formal result then the result would be "no-decision", though one boxer might be considered the winner by popular acclaim—a "newspaper decision".
 To regulate such results better, official judges were appointed to award points so that a technical winner could be determined.
 For a period, titles in many US states could not be lost if the match went the distance.